VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Introduction

 \section{Introduction}

-JWST observations are unveiling the nature of early galaxies up to $z>10$ (e.g., \citealt{ArrabalHaro2023,Curtis-Lake2023,Carniani2024,Naidu2025}).
+JWST observations have been unveiling the nature of early galaxies up to $z>10$ (e.g., \citealt{ArrabalHaro2023,Curtis-Lake2023,Carniani2024,Naidu2025}).
 Some of the intrinsically bright galaxies at $z\gtrsim6$, such as GHZ2 ($z_\mathrm{spec}=12.34$; \citealt{Castellano2024,Zavala2024}) and GN-z11 ($z_\mathrm{spec}=10.60$; \citealt{Bunker2023,Maiolino2024}), show compact morphologies with half-light radii of $r_\mathrm{eff}\lesssim100$ pc and nitrogen-rich abundance ratios, suggesting a possible connection with globular clusters (GCs; e.g., \citealt{Isobe2023,Isobe2025,Senchyna2024,Topping2024,Topping2025,Harikane2025,Ji2025}).
-However, the stellar masses of these galaxies are more than one order of magnitude larger than typical GCs, which suggest possibilities of superposition of several individual clusters and significant mass losses due to dynamical evolutions (e.g., \citealt{Zavala2024}).
+However, the stellar masses of these galaxies are more than one order of magnitude larger than typical local GCs, which suggests possibilities of superposition of several individual clusters and significant mass loss due to dynamical evolution (e.g., \citealt{Webb2015,Zavala2024}).
 In addition, these galaxies are not resolved into their components, which complicates a direct comparison.
 Gravitational lensing bridges this gap by boosting both signal-to-noise (S/N) ratio and spatial resolution.
-High magnification by gravitational lensing has enabled identifications of $1-10$ pc scale star clusters or stellar clumps with stellar masses of $M_*\sim10^4-10^7M_\odot$ at $z\gtrsim6$ (e.g., \citealt{Vanzella2023,Adamo2024,Bradley2024,Mowla2024,Fujimoto2025,Bradac2025,Messa2025a,Messa2025b}; Abdurro'uf et al. in preparation).
+High magnification by gravitational lensing has enabled identifications of $1-10$ pc scale star clusters or stellar clumps with stellar masses of $M_*\sim10^4-10^7M_\odot$ at $z\gtrsim6$ (e.g., \citealt{Vanzella2023,Adamo2024,Bradley2024,Mowla2024,Fujimoto2025,Abdurrouf2025,Bradac2025,Messa2025,Messa2026}).
 Overall, they share comparable properties of young stellar age, low metallicity, and low dust extinction.
-They also exhibit high stellar mass surface density ($\Sigma_*$), some of which have about three orders of magnitude higher density ($\Sigma_*>10^5\ M_\odot\ \mathrm{pc^{-2}}$) than typical young star clusters in the local Universe \citep{Brown2021}.
+They also exhibit high stellar mass surface densities ($\Sigma_*$), some of which have about three orders of magnitude higher ($\Sigma_*>10^5\ M_\odot\ \mathrm{pc^{-2}}$) than typical young star clusters in the local Universe \citep{Brown2021}.